| |

 the time to test the water, add the chemicals, vacuum the

 bottom and clean the filter.
-Basically, you are satisfying
+Basically, you ar

 the pools requirement for chlorine.
 However, there are a few